-The bottom-up exercise (work package B in Error!
-Reference source not found.) is urrently ongoing.
+The bottom-up exercise (work package B in Figure 4) is currently ongoing.
 The aim of this work package is to understand the scope and potential in the short to medium term to address the macro-objectives for life cycle resource efficiency at the building project level, taking into account different building uses, forms, as well as potential variation in pertinent geographical and cultural factors.
 The assessment intends to contribute to ensuring that there is a practical link between top-down macro-objectives and the core indicators that are finally proposed to be implemented at the building project level.